GabIsAwesome/Custom-SplatFest-Tutorial/README.md

 Open the file with NOTEPAD++ or with a byaml editor, and start editing!
 While using Notepad++, you will notice strange symbols and that's normal. **Editing the character's speaking lines will break the files (for some reason?)**.
 Anyways, search for "2017" in the file and then start editing the dates.
 And that's it.
 I don't really know why people keep trying to hide these types of things but anyways thats it lol
 # Can I join public matches with the Splatfest on?
-I guess so!
-You will end up on an empty lobby but if other people that also did the same thing joins your lobby you should be able to make a match.
+Yep!
+You will end up on an empty lobby but if other people that also did the same thing joins your lobby you should be able to play.
 # Warnings
 Do NOT use the Splatfest Tee in friend matches and only use it on the Splatfest Lobbies.
 Otherwise people may report you and get your console and your NNID banned!